-If you love singing and being part of exciting live performances, possess a basic knowledge of music notation and would like to work with over 100 others who share your passion, consider joining the Springfield Symphony Chorus!
+If you love singing and being part of exciting live performances, possess a basic knowledge of music notation and would like to work with others who share your passion, consider auditioning for the Springfield Symphony Chorus!
 It’s a great way to meet new people and keep music in your life!

 Springfield Symphony Chorus Director

 Coach/accompanist, piano soloist, singer, and conductor Nikki Stoia is known for her musical versatility, with repertoire that encompasses traditional and contemporary classical and popular music.
 Her concert work has taken her to many U.S. cities, including Boston, New York, Washington, D.C., San Francisco and Honolulu, and as accompanist for the Smith College Chamber Singers, she appeared in concerts in London, Paris, Berlin, and Stockholm, among others.
 Ms. Stoia’s performance as piano soloist with the Massachusetts Wind Orchestra of Gershwin’s “Rhapsody in Blue” and her duo-piano recital with conductor Raymond Harvey (Kalamazoo Symphony Director Emeritus) have been aired by National Public Radio.
 She has also appeared in performances at various U.S. and Canadian venues as a member of the Bob Becker Ensemble and has performed as collaborative pianist in concerts at International Tuba and Euphonium, International Trumpet Guild, and Percussive Arts Society conferences.

 Ms. Stoia recently retired as Associate Dean of Undergraduate Education for the College of Humanities and Fine Arts, as well as Senior Lecturer II and Music Honors Program Director in the Department of Music and Dance, at UMass Amherst.
 She was a four-time Distinguished Teacher Award nominee and a 2006 Outstanding Academic Advisor Award winner at the University.